Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • taking antidepressants.

-The reason may also be hidden in defects of the facial skeleton, for example, in the wrong structure of the joints that connect the temporal bone and the lower jaw.
+The reason may also be hidden in defects facial skeleton, for example in incorrect structure joints that connect temporal bone and lower jaw.

 Neurology

-Disorders in the work of the nervous system provoke various disorders associated with sleep, which are often accompanied by grinding of teeth - apnea, somnambulism, nightmares, enuresis.
-Also trismus and bruxism are signs of damage to the trigeminal nerve, causing the tone of the masticatory muscles.
+Disturbances in the functioning of the nervous system provoke various sleep-related disorders, which are often accompanied by grinding teeth - apnea, somnambulism, nightmares, enuresis.
+Trismus and bruxism are also signs of damage to the trigeminal nerve, which causes tone of the masticatory muscles.

-Various problems in the oral cavity can also lead to the development of bruxism:
+Various problems in oral cavity can also lead to the development of bruxism:

 • malocclusion;